hail-is/hail/hail/python/hailtop/batch/docs/service.rst

         The prices shown below are **approximate** prices based on us-central1.
 Actual prices are based on the current spot prices for a given worker type and the region in which the worker is running in.
+        You can use :meth:`.Job.regions` to specify which regions to run a job in.

    = $0.01 per core per hour for **preemptible standard** worker types